slplayford-cloud/mta-data-analytics/README.md

 This is a personal project which I am working on to explore solving a problem like NYC subway delays (something every new yorker has experienced) and build my technical skills.
 This is something I find very personally interesting because I feel like my trains are getting delayed every other week.

-A personal project exploring NYC subway delays, something every New Yorker has experienced, and building my technical skills along the way.

 I restarted work on this project because I felt I lost ownership of the core functions and wanted to ensure I used this as a learning experience.

 ## Building Process